Glancy Prongay & Murray LLP, a National Class Action Law Firm, Continues Investigation of ATI Physical Therapy (ATIP) on Behalf of Investors

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of ATI Physical Therapy, Inc. (“ATI” or the “Company”) (NYSE: ATIP) investors concerning the Company and its officers’ possible violations of the federal securities laws.
+LOS ANGELES, July 29, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of ATI Physical Therapy, Inc. (“ATI” or the “Company”) (: ATIP) investors concerning the Company and its officers’ possible violations of the federal securities laws.

 On June 16, 2021, ATI completed its business combination with Fortress Value Acquisition Corp.
 II ("FVAC II"), a special purpose acquisition company.